Revisiting Entropy in Reinforcement Learning for Large Reasoning Models: How Does the Entropy of LLMs Trained with RLVR Correlate with Their Performance?

 \subsection{Prompt Entropy and Accuracy}

 \begin{findings} The entropy of LLMs on prompts shows only a weak correlation with their accuracy. \end{findings}

-To examine the correlation between the entropy of LLMs on prompts and their corresponding accuracy, we measure the accuracy of each prompt as the proportion of correct responses among 64 generated responses.
-Figure~\ref{fig:entropy_acc_prompts} presents the scatter plot of entropy versus accuracy across AIME 2024, AIME 2025, and MATH500 for \texttt{Qwen2.5-Math-7B}.
-The figure shows that the entropy of LLMs on prompts is only weakly correlated with accuracy, as evidenced by the small average Pearson correlation coefficient (0.1542) across the three benchmarks.
-We further compute the Pearson correlation coefficient between entropy and accuracy at different training steps.
-As shown in Figure~\ref{fig:entropy_acc_prompts_corrcoef_plot}, although the coefficient fluctuates throughout training, it remains consistently small, confirming the weak correlation between entropy and accuracy.
+To examine the correlation between prompt entropy and response accuracy in LLMs, we quantify the accuracy of each prompt as the proportion of correct responses among 64 generated responses.
+Figure~\ref{fig:entropy_acc_prompts} shows scatter plots of prompt entropy versus accuracy on AIME 2024, AIME 2025, and MATH500 for Qwen2.5-Math-7B.
+The results show only a weak correlation, with an average Spearman's rank coefficient of 0.0745 across the three benchmarks.
+We further compute the Spearman correlation at different training steps.
+As shown in Figure~\ref{fig:entropy_acc_prompts_corrcoef_plot}, although the coefficient fluctuates during training, it remains consistently small, further confirming the weak correlation between prompt entropy and response accuracy.